 Vacation ownership notes receivable collections include principal from non-securitized and securitized vacation ownership notes receivable.
 Vacation ownership notes receivable collections continued to decline over the three years due to the reduction in the portfolio of outstanding vacation ownership notes receivable, partially offset by an increase in the vacation ownership product sales volumes.
 Vacation ownership notes receivable originations increased in 2015 due to an increase in financing propensity to 49.9 percent compared to 43.6 percent for 2014 due to the addition of a new financing incentive program implemented in the first half of 2015.
 Based on the success of these new programs, we expect financing propensity levels to remain higher than the 40 to 45 percent that we averaged before 2015 and are targeting a 50 to 55 percent financing propensity in 2016.
-Vacation ownership notes receivable originations increased in 2014 compared to 2013 due to a slight increase in financing propensity to 43.6 percent in 2014 from 42.3 percent in 2013.
+Vacation ownership notes receivable originations increase in financing increase in financing propensity to 43.6 percent in 2014 from 42.3 percent in 2013.